NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 immediately without doing a SOA query first.
 The SOA query may be omitted, because the SOA serial has been obtained reliably via the catalog zone already.

+Secondary nameservers MAY be configured to postpone next refresh by the SOA refresh value of the member zone (counted since the transfer of the catalog zone) when the value of the `serial` property was found to be equal to the served zone, the same way as if it had queried the primary SOA directly and found it equal.
+Note that for this mechanism it is essential that the catalog producer is keeping the `serial` property up to date with the SOA serial value of the member zone at all times.
+The catalog may not be lagging behind.
+Increased robustness in having the latest version of a zone may be a reason to **not** configure a secondary nameserver with this mechanism.

 Primary nameservers MAY be configured to omit sending DNS NOTIFY messages to secondary nameservers which are known to process the `serial` property of the member zones in the associated catalog.
 However they MAY also combine signalling of zone